AlyssaLytle/comp283/docs/calendar/practice-0.md

 #### 4.6

-> For all coin purses, if there is a coin in the purse that is a euro, then the purse must contain at least 2 coins.
+> "For all coin purses, if there is a coin in the purse that is a euro, then the purse must contain at least 2 coins."

 > $$\forall x \in S, c \in C, \big(IN(x,c) \land e(x)\big) \to q(c) \geq 2$$